 Topics covered – types of slavery and attitudes to race, forced migration, plantation life & narratives from enslaved people, resistance, abolition movements and the link to contemporary issues including Black Lives Matter.

 This learning opportunity demonstrates the massive impact of transatlantic slavery and the ways it still impacts on all our lives today.

-Please email [email protected] or use the form below to request a session.
+Please email [email protected] or use the form below to request a learning session.

 If you’re missing school or college, we’ve put together some free AM&G Discovery sheets.
 The sheets focus on objects in our collection and we hope they inspire you to create your own.

 If you’d like to see any specific objects or subjects featured on our Discovery sheets, do let us know by emailing [email protected]